-Yousra Aafer will be joining the David R. Cheriton School of Computer Science on January 1, 2020 as an Assistant Professor.
+Yousra Aafer joined the David R. Cheriton School of Computer Science on January 1, 2020 as an Assistant Professor.

-Yousra currently is a postdoctoral researcher in the Department of Computer Science at Purdue University under the supervision of Professor Xiangyu Zhang.
-Her research interests span the areas of systems security and software engineering, specifically focusing on mobile and smart devices security.
+Yousra was a postdoctoral researcher in the Department of Computer Science at Purdue University under the supervision of Professor Xiangyu Zhang before her appointment at the Cheriton School of Computer Science.
+Her research interests span the areas of systems security and software engineering, specifically focusing on mobile and smart device security.

 She received her PhD in Electrical and Computer Engineering from Syracuse University and was advised by Professor Wenliang Du.
 Her previous research mainly tackled Android security.